diegomrodrigues2/py_async_lib/README.md

 *   **`FDCallback`**: Stores the `reader` and `writer` callbacks for a single file descriptor.
 *   **`OutBuf`**: A write buffer associated with an `FDCallback`.
 It holds the data to be written and a list of `Future` objects (`waiters`) to be notified upon successful drainage.

+### Thread-safe callbacks

+The loop exposes `call_soon_threadsafe()` to schedule callbacks from other threads.
+A self-pipe wakes the event loop so the function can be safely used from worker threads without race conditions.

 ## 🚀 Benchmark

 You can compare the throughput of the project's event loop against Python's built-in `asyncio` loop with the benchmark script: